vuepress-theme-hope/vuepress-theme-hope/docs/seo2/src/guide.md

 - `http://www.example.com/docs/xxx`
 - `https://www.example.com/docs/xxx` (primary)

-To let search engine results always be the primary choise, you may need to set `canonical` to `https://www.example.com/docs/`, so that search engine will know that the fourth URl is prefered to be indexed.
+To let search engine results always be the primary choice, you may need to set `canonical` to `https://www.example.com/docs/`, so that search engine will know that the fourth URl is prefered to be indexed.

 :::